smblott-github/chromix/README.md

 `other`, `http` (including HTTPS), `file`, `ftp`, `normal` (meaning `http`, `file` or `ftp`), or `chrome` (meaning not `normal`).
 Any other argument to `with` is taken to be a pattern which is used to match tabs.
-Patterns must match from the start of the URL and may contain Javascript RegExp operators.
+Patterns must match from the start of the URL and may contain JavaScript RegExp operators.

 Here's an example:
 ```